oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

 Oracle Redwood is Oracle Fusion’s new design system that enhances the user experience through a visually stimulating, easy-to-use interface.
 By uniting customer-inspired design philosophies with industry-leading technology solutions, Oracle Redwood helps companies reduce costs, foster efficiency, revitalize the customer journey, and evolve continuously toward the future.

 Estimated Time: 15 minutes

 Do not forget to answer the Adventure Check Point questions at the end of the exercise!

 ### Objectives

+In this lab, you will use Redwood to quickly and efficienty improve the user experience in Oracle Fusion Cloud.

 ## HCM: Enhance the Change Salary Experience

 1. In this exercise, you are the Redwood expert for your organization.
-You will use Redwood, Oracle’s next-generation design system, to quickly and efficiently design a Change Salary Interface for Non-HR mangers.
+You will use Redwood to quickly and efficiently design a Change Salary Interface for Non-HR mangers.

 ![Configuration Objectives](images/configureobjs.png)